 For those students that prefer a more structured program, the intramural program offers an opportunity for all students to participate in a wide variety of sporting activities.
 The intramural sports program includes: basketball, flag football, soccer, volleyball, ultimate Frisbee, table tennis and many others.
-If you would like to learn more about Intramural Sports or sign up, please contact Laura Pierce directly at lpierc14@fitchburgstate.edu.
+If you would like to learn more about Intramural Sports or sign up, please contact Laura Pierce directly at lpierc14@fitchburgstate.edu or follow us on social media @FSUREC.